 Contract Administration Duties

 Your primary role in contract administration is to ensure that the builder complies with the contract documents.
+You’ll review and approve progress payments, issue variation orders when necessary, and manage time extensions.

 On-Site Observations

 Regular on-site observations are paramount to detect and address disparities between the plans and the actual building works.
+Monitor construction quality and keep detailed records of progress and any deviations.

 Practical Completion and Handover